Puspita-111/Puspita-111/README.md

 ⦿ 👉 Email: puspita.saha2014@gmail.com

 I strongly believe, we the people of tech industry need to always learn and innovate.
-We need to update ourselve with the changing technologies, because the only thing that is constant is change.
+We need to update ourselves with the changing technologies, because the only thing that is constant is change.

 ***Happy Coding!***